neo4j-php/Bolt/README.md

 # Bolt
 Bolt protocol library over TCP socket.
 Bolt protocol is primary used for communication with [Neo4j](https://neo4j.com/) Graph database.
 The documentation is available at https://boltprotocol.org/v1/

+## Supported version
+Bolt < 4.0

+Neo4j version 4.0 is out for some time and I'm sorry to tell you, but this software won't work with it.
+Reason is outdated documentation for Bolt protocol handled by Neo4j team, which is still available only for version 1.0.
+Suddenly Neo4j 4.0 drops support for Bolt V1.

 ## Requirements
 PHP >= 7.1
 extensions: